Spring maintenance can be a chore so let's narrow it down to the most important items.

 6. Termite damage can be indicated by droppings around small holes in your logs, mud tunnels or tubes, or even by spotting visible ant-like insects with white wings.
 Treat termites with Spectracide foaming spray, a portable sprayer dispensing a termiticide like Termidor, or calling in a professional exterminator.

 7. Keep vegetation cut back from your exterior walls to prevent spiders from moving in.
-Brush spiders clear from your walls and spray with spider treatment if necessary.
+Brush spiders clear from your walls and sprays with spider treatment if necessary.

 Read our pages on cabin repair and cabin restoration to learn why cabin maintenance is so important.